joshlong-attic/bookmarks/README.md

 We expect that some of the clients to our service will be HTML5-based.
 They will want to talk to our REST API from different domains, and in most browsers this runs afoul of cross-site-scripting security measures.
 We can explicitly enable XSS for well-known clients by exposing CORS (cross-origin request scripting) headers.
 These headers, when present in the service responses, signal to the browser that requests of the origin, shape and configuration described in the headers *are* permitted, even across domains.
 Our API is decorated with a simple `javax.servlet.Filter` that adds these headers on every request.
 In the example, we're delegating to a property - `tagit.origin` - if provided or a default of `http://localhost:9000` where we might have, for example, a JavaScript client making requests to the service.
 We could just as easily read this information from a datastore which we can change without recompiling the code.
 We've only specified a single origin here, but we could just as easily specified numerous clients.

 ### Using HTTPS (SSL/TLS) to prevent Man-in-the-Middle Attacks
 Spring Boot provides an embedded web server (Apache Tomcat, by default) that can be configured programmatically to do anything that the standalone Apache Tomcat webserver can do.
 To configure HTTPS (SSL/TLS), you need only register a `org.springframework.boot.context.embedded.EmbeddedServletContainerCustomizer` bean.
 Our bean simply wires up the Apache Tomcat connector to support HTTPS (SSL or TLS-encrypted) traffic.
 HTTPS requires a signed certificate certificate and a certificate password which we provide using property values.
-Note that, to support ease of configuration, this bean's only available using the Spring profile `https`.
+Note that, to support ease of configuration, this bean's only available using the Spring profile named `https`: this means that you can run and test the application *without* the profile applied or switch it on just as easily.

 ### Putting it All Together